 7. Punishment for Not Being Mobile-Friendly

-In fact, Google started to reward mobile-responsive websites since 2015, and lots of those that didn’t adopt the responsive design and platforms were punished with traffic reduction.
-Google dropped these pages’ rankings in SERPs, and as a result, they lost a significant number of clicks and views.
+In fact, Google started to reward mobile-responsive websites way back in 2015, and lots of those that didn’t adopt the responsive design and platforms were punished with traffic reduction.
+Google dropped the rankings of these pages in SERPs, and as a result, they lost a significant number of clicks and views.

 Having a mobile-friendly website means that your site:

-- Doesn’t use software that is not common of phones (Flash Player).
+- Doesn’t use software that is not common on smartphones (Flash Player).